Welcome to The Puzzle Museum

 A good place to start is with a history of puzzles.
 From there your interest could take you to impossible bottles, rubiks cube, puzzle jugs or mathematics.
-The sections below introduce some of the collections within the museum.

 These boxes are amongst the most common antique puzzle boxes found.
 They were made in Sorrento in Italy from around 1860 to 1960s. [more]

 Sculptures of Miguel Berrocal

 The work of Miguel Berrocal has been well known and greatly appreciated in the Art World for many years.

 However many of the world's puzzle enthusiasts seem to know very little about him and his works.
 Most know that he has produced the "Ultimate" in 3D puzzles, a few think that they are expensive but they tend to be unaware of the amazing technical achievements of some of the sculptures [more]

 Harry was born in 1932 and died in 1996.
 He was a school teacher, educational consultant, inventor, and magician. [more]

 Solitaire is one of the great classic puzzles.

 There are two basic layouts, the English 33 hole and the French 37 hole versions.
 Moves are made by jumping a piece over a neighbouring piece into a vacant hole.
 The jumped piece is removed.[more]